 Uplifting fantasies will pop into your mind about how it would be to live that way.

 These pleasant and stimulating mental responses occur when you’re on the right track, moving toward your true purpose in life.”

 The Universe works in mysterious ways, and it will always force us to look at whatever problems we’re ignoring.

 If you’re connected to your true, authentic self, these tools seem pretty obvious.

 You’ve learned to listen to your intuition and follow its guidance.

-The problem is, most of us are not trained to connect with our inner world, let alone trust it.
 Instead, we’re programmed to follow the rules, stay in our comfort zone and do what’s expected of us without ever questioning if we’re moving in the best direction.

 These tools validated my intuition and made me realize that I am finally, for the first time in my life, doing what’s best for me.